desirelabs/desire-portfolio-filter/README.txt

 == Installation ==

+!
+This plugin requires Jetpack plugin to be activated to get running !

 Upload the Desire Portfolio Filter plugin to your wp-content/plugins/ blog folder, then activate it.

 * Go to your portfolio page